Jerrdrax/CS50x2019/cs50-5-substitution/README.md

 ```

 ### Conditions
-* Recives a 26 characters key from the command line argument.
+* Gets a 26 characters key from the command line argument.

 * Only substitute alphabetical characters!